mongodb/specifications/source/message/OP_MSG.rst

 MongoDB drivers SHOULD perform the MongoDB handshake using ``OP_MSG`` if an API version was declared on the client, but MAY decide to use ``OP_QUERY``.

-If no API version was declared, drivers that support MognoDB 3.4 and earlier MUST perform the handshake using ``OP_QUERY`` to determine if the node supports ``OP_MSG``.
+If no API version was declared, drivers that support MongoDB 3.4 and earlier MUST perform the handshake using ``OP_QUERY`` to determine if the node supports ``OP_MSG``.
 Drivers that only support MongoDB 3.6 and newer MAY default to using ``OP_MSG``.